joonkwon/postgres-aurora-k8s-operator/README.md

 ## Assumption
 * This operator doesn't deploy Aurora Postgres instance.
 * It only create a database on the instance and configure Postgres roles that can be used by a app user.
-* [WIP] controller for creating app users will be added.
+* controller for creating app users will be added.
 * The instance has to be deployed separately.
 An infrastructure as code (IaC) using Cloud Formation or Terraform is recommended.